My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 5.)
 Check For Keyboard

 Another factor that can make you experience the Control Alt Delete, not the working scenario, is if your computer’s keyboard is bad.
-Try to connect this keyboard to another system or use a different keyboard to check if your keyboard is causing the problem or not.
+Try to connect this keyboard to another system or use a different keyboard to check if your keyboard is causing the problem.

 6.)
 System Restore